mfumagalli/mfumagalli.github.io/what-we-do.md

 -----------------------------------------

-Our research has been (or is still) kindly funded by:
+Our research has been (or is still) externally kindly funded by:
 - [NERC](https://www.ukri.org/councils/nerc/) 2023 and 2023-2026
 - [The Leverhulme Trust](https://www.leverhulme.ac.uk/) 2019-2021
 - [Human Frontier Science Program](https://www.hfsp.org/) 2014-2016